Contact Info

 Untreated ADHD increases the likelihood of risky behaviors, substance use, academic setbacks, and emotional outbursts, but it can also fuel creativity and high energy when properly supported.

-Symptoms of ADHD – What You Need to Know Today
+List of ADHD Genes – What Science Currently Shows Today

 Medical Health Zone